rebelot/amber_protocols/README.md

 8. Run the simulations in parallel.
-   The script will handle the creation of directories for each replica if they don't exist and will spawn a job for each replicat running the `run.sh` with the appropriate values of `$REPLICA_DIR`.
+   The script will handle the creation of directories for each replica if they don't exist and will spawn a job for each replica by launching the `run.sh` script with the appropriate values of `$REPLICA_DIR`.

 ```bash
 ./run_replica.sh